hibagus/ECE382N-GPU-Lab/README.md

 # Source environment variable
 source set_environment
 ```
 Since TACC only provides older NCU shipped with CUDA Toolkit 12.0, the script will download the necessary version of NCU for this experiment.
 After setting up your workspace, make sure that you source the script `set_environment` every time you open a terminal or submit a job to TACC using SLURM.
 It will set the correct path for NCU 2023.2.0 instead of using NCU provided by TACC.
-It will also activate the Python Virtual Environment required for Application Characterization (Section~\ref{sec:Application_Characterization}).
+It will also activate the Python Virtual Environment required for [Application Characterization](#application-characterization-(50-points)).
 Although you can prepare your working space using login node, all of the experiments must be done in GPU-equipped compute node (i.e., `gpu-a100` or `gpu-a100-dev` in Lonestar6).